MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 7. Material Development in Human Resources / Industrial Relations front,including number of people employed :

 In line with VH Groups corporate philosophy, the Human Resource is considered asthe most valuable resource in the Company.
 The focus is on developing a performanceculture with high standards of efficiency and innovation.
 Employee relations at all levelscontinue to remain cordial.
-As on 31st March, 2012 the Company had 4,343employees.
+As on 31st March, 2013 the Company has 4,090employees.